Version as of May 25, 2018

 11. Your information if there is a business transfer:

 As we continue to develop our business, we may sell or purchase a business or assets.
-If we purchase another entity or if another entity acquires us or all or substantially all of our assets, or assets related to the Qubit product offering, personal information, user data, and any other information that we have collected about the users of our products and services may be disclosed to such entity as part of the due diligence process and, if we or our assets are acquired, will be transferred to such entity as one of the transferred assets.
-You acknowledge that such transfers may occur, and that any acquiror of Qubit may continue to use your personal information as set forth in this policy.
+If we purchase another entity or if another entity acquires us or all or substantially all of our assets, or assets related to the Qubit product offering, personal data, user data, and any other information that we have collected about the users of our products and services may be disclosed to such entity as part of the due diligence process and, if we or our assets are acquired, will be transferred to such entity as one of the transferred assets.
+You acknowledge that such transfers may occur, and that any acquiror of Qubit may continue to use your personal data as set forth in this policy.

 13. Contacting us